OnePlus Watch 2 vs Samsung Galaxy Watch 8 Classic

 Which one is better?

-The OnePlus Watch 2 is the better buy for most people - its groundbreaking 100-hour battery crushes the Samsung Galaxy Watch 8 Classic.
-That said, grab the Galaxy Watch 8 Classic if you want a physical rotating bezel for navigation - it's a unique feature that enhances usability.
+The OnePlus Watch 2 is the better buy for most people - its 100-hour battery crushes the Samsung Galaxy Watch 8 Classic's 49 hours.
+That said, grab the Galaxy Watch 8 Classic if you prefer a rotating bezel for navigation or require more storage with 64GB.

 Who should buy each?

-Choose the OnePlus Watch 2 if: you want a smartwatch that lasts up to 100 hours, you prioritize a lightweight design at 1.73 oz, or you need a robust set of health tracking features.
+Choose the OnePlus Watch 2 if: you want a smartwatch with up to 100 hours of battery life, prefer a lighter device at 1.73oz, or value a premium build with stainless steel.

 Conclusion